I found a baby bird - what should I do?

 Most birds are not 100 percent successful in raising a brood each year.
 Predators often raid nests before the eggs hatch or while babies are still helpless.
 Nests can fail if they aren't properly built or they're placed it in an unprotected location.

-If you have some nestlings and the nest has blown down in your yard, where can you take them?
+If you find some nestlings and the nest has blown down in your yard, where can you take them?
 Most parks and refuges are not set up to be wildlife rehabilitators.
 It takes very special people with special skills and proper permits to successfully raise infant wildlife to the point they can be released into the wild.

 Remember, the best thing you can do for the birds is to not interfere with Mother Nature; she will take care of them.
 Tell your children not to touch them, and if your children bring you a baby bird, help them return it to where it was found.